TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

 ```

 ## Troubleshooting
-1) Log into an interactive node
+1) If Nextflow is unable to launch processes from the head node you can log into an interactive node
 ```bash
 srun -n 1 --mem 1000 --pty /bin/bash
 ```
-2) Load the singularity module
+2) Once in the head node, if Nextflow is unable to load Singularity you can load the singularity module
 ```bash
 module load singularity
 ```